Snoozeds/dankrpg-web/docs/Commands/Misc/urban.md

 :::note
 The command will remove any square brackets from the "definition" section, and the section has a 1024 character limit.

+:::caution
+Due to the nature of Urban Dictionary, and their/Discord's TOS, this command is NSFW only.